Usajid/731_assign5/README.md

 </ul>

 ### Discussion and Results:
-The given dataset, once loaded into the dataframe was as follows:
+The given dataset, once loaded into the dataframe, was as follows:

 ![](figs/fig0u.png)